resconda/resconda.it-hugo/content/articles/si-va-a-sciare-fa-150-kwh.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
 title: Si va a sciare?
-Fa 150 Kwh!
+Fa 150 kWh!
 date: 2022-12-02
 ## below are user-defined parameters (lower case keys recommended)
 summary: Quant'è il consumo di energia di una giornata tipo sugli sci?